-- 1. Has disciplinary action, in writing, of any sort ever been taken against you by a supervisor, educational or training institution, health care institution, professional association, or licensing/ certification board? - 2.
-Are there any complaints currently pending against you before any of the above bodies? - 3.
-Has there ever been a decision in a civil suit rendered against you relative to your professional work, or is any such action pending? - 4.
-Have you ever been suspended, terminated, or asked to resign by a graduate or internship training program, practicum site, or employer? - 5.
-Have you ever reneged on an APPIC internship match agreement (i.e., refused to attend or left an internship program that you obtained through the APPIC Match or Clearinghouse) without prior approval from APPIC and/or the internship site? - 6.
-Have you ever, in your lifetime, been convicted of an offense against the law other than a minor traffic violation? - 7.
-Have you ever, in your lifetime, been convicted of a felony?
+I. Has disciplinary action, in writing, of any sort ever been taken against you by a supervisor, educational or training institution, health care institution, professional association, or licensing/ certification board?
+2. Are there any complaints currently pending against you before any of the above bodies?
+3. Has there ever been a decision in a civil suit rendered against you relative to your professional work, or is any such action pending?
+4. Have you ever been suspended, terminated, or asked to resign by a graduate or internship training program, practicum site, or employer?
+5. Have you ever reneged on an APPIC internship match agreement (i.e., refused to attend or left an internship program that you obtained through the APPIC Match or Clearinghouse) without prior approval from APPIC and/or the internship site?
+6. Have you ever, in your lifetime, been convicted of an offense against the law other than a minor traffic violation?